 Nelson says that this is the least known and the most beautiful of all the Wild Geese which make their home in the Far North.
-It winters mainly in Alaska and Aleutian Islands—where the the Aleuts call it the “Beach Goose."
-When flying they are easily distinguished from other geese because of their shorter necks and heavier bodies.
+It winters mainly in Alaska and Aleutian Islands—where the Aleuts call it the “Beach Goose."
+When flying they are easily distinguished from other Geese because of their shorter necks and heavier bodies.
 Their quick wing-beats are like those of the Black Brant and, too, they fly near the ground, rarely more than thirty yards high, often so close to the ground that their wing-tips almost touch it on the down stroke.

 Coasts of Alaska.
 Winters in Commander, Near and Aleutian Islands.
 Casual to British Columbia and California.